scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[44:14]** These are they who have acquired for themselves treasures of wisdom, and with them are found stores of understanding, and from mercy have they not withdrawn, and the truth of the law have they preserved.

-**[44:15]** For to them shall be given the world to come, but the dwelling of the rest who are many shall be in the fire.'
+**[44:15]** For to them shall be given the world to come, but the dwelling of the rest who are many shall be in the fire."

-**[45:1]** 'Do ye therefore so far as ye are able instruct the people, for that labour is ours.
+**[45:1]** "Do ye therefore so far as ye are able instruct the people, for that labour is ours.

 **[45:2]** For if ye teach them, ye will quicken them."

 **[46:1]** And my son and the elders of the people answered and said unto me: "Has the Mighty One humiliated us to such a degree as to take thee from us quickly?